onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 `npm run exercise4`

+Or want to work from [Codesandbox](https://codesandbox.io/s/jv5qy0r9k5) 😈?

 ## Tasks

-### 1. Connect our application to state
+### 1. Connect our application to the Redux store

-In `src/index.js` we create an instance of our store on `line 9`, just like what we did from [exercise 3](exercises/3/README.md).
+Lets start in [`src/index.js`](src/index.js) where we create an instance of our store on `line 9`, just like what we did from [exercise 3](exercises/3/README.md).
 But now in React land we have to somehow connect our the store to our React application.
 There is a useful library [React Redux](https://github.com/reduxjs/react-redux) that gives us official React bindings for Redux which will help us connect our store.

 We start by replacing the `React.Fragment` component in [exercises/4/src/index.js](exercises/4/src/index.js) with a `Provider` component found in the React Redux library.
 This `Provider` component makes the Redux store available to its child components.